Parametric mode regression for bounded responses: Simulation study

-Cases (B1) and (G1) create scenarios where the assumed model coincides with the true model, and the other cases give rise to scenarios where we implement maximum likelihood estimation under a misspecified model.
+\mytextcolor{These simulation settings are designed to cover a wide range of scenarios that are of theoretical and practical interest.
+For instance, cases (B1)--(B4) allow correlated covariates, whereas covariates in (G1)--(G4) are independent.
+More importantly, we include three sources of model misspecification in this experiment that are frequently discussed in the literature on parametric regression models.
+In particular,} (B1) and (G1) create scenarios where the assumed model coincides with the true model, and the other cases give rise to scenarios where we implement maximum likelihood estimation under a misspecified model.
 Under (B2) and (G2), the assumed models misspecify the linear predictor; under (B3) and (G3), the assumed models involve a misspecified link function for the mode; and under (B4) and (G4), the assumed conditional distribution of $Y$ given covariates is not from the same family that the true conditional distribution belongs to.